HariKube/kubernetes-performance-challenge/README.md

 > **Integrity & Honor**: We are aware that benchmarks can be manipulated, and no amount of technical restriction can fully prevent dedicated cheating.
 However, this challenge is a matter of professional honor.
 We are not fools - any discrepancies will immediately surface during the discussion.
 Let’s not ruin the collective experience for 15 minutes of fame; if you can’t beat the baseline honestly, use the opportunity to learn how to improve.

+ - Winners are responsible for any local taxes or customs duties related to their prizes.
+ - HariKube reserves the right to disqualify any submission that violates the spirit of the challenge.
+Our decision is final and non-negotiable.
+ - By submitting a PR, you consent to the public display of your GitHub username on the leaderboard.
+Mailing addresses for prizes will be handled privately and will not be shared with third parties.
+ - Legal Disclaimer: This is a skill-based challenge.
+Participation is free.
+By submitting your results, you acknowledge that the final validation of any score is subject to the Technical Discussion Protocol to ensure compliance with the rules.

 ### 🛠️ Getting Started

  - **Deployment**: Bring your own Kubernetes.